Itsfoss0/alx-low_level_programming/0x03-debugging/README.md

 2. [Rubber Ducky Debugging](https://www.thoughtfulcode.com/rubber-duck-debugging-psychology/)

 ## Learning objectives
+By the end of this session, you should be able to [explain to anyone](https://fs.blog/feynman-learning-technique/) without the help of Google the following concepts

 * [X] What is debugging
 * [X] What are some methods of debugging manually
 * [X] How to read the error messages